What Is a Works Council?

 Does your company employ 50 employees or more?

 In case your company owns more than 1 company, please ensure that each company with 50 employees and more has its own Works Council.
-A joint Works Council is possible when those companies each employs less than 50 people, but the total amount of employees is 50 or exceeds this number.
+A joint council is possible when those companies each employs less than 50 people, but the total amount of employees is 50 or exceeds this number.